 The ISSP program is an important educational component and is of mutual benefit to industry sponsors and students.
 Examples of project areas include web development, mobile development, games, augmented reality or virtual reality, machine learning, and more.
 Types of suitable computing projects can include problem-solving, proof-of-concept, engineering, or research and development.
 Projects from any industry are welcome for consideration.

 Calling all industry: do you have a tech challenge for BCIT students?

 BCIT is seeking industry projects for its Computing students to work on.
 If you have a tech challenge, please consider submitting it to the BCIT Industry Sponsored Student Project program.
 ISSP is a low-risk and low-cost approach to an industry sponsor’s tech project.
 Industry sponsors work with skilled and driven BCIT Computing students in creating viable solutions for their tech challenges.
 Project participation fee is waived for non-profit organizations.
-Learn more about working with ISSP, including the upcoming ISSP project submission deadline on July 30.
+Learn more about working with ISSP, including upcoming submission deadlines.

 (All photo credit: Pathfinder Youth Society Centre)